Tarmac (company): Sale to CRH

 In February 2015, Lafarge announced it had reached an agreement to sell the company to CRH plc, with the exception of its Cauldon cement plant.
 Anglo American sold its 50% stake to Lafarge first, for £992 million ($1.55 billion), in order to allow CRH to buy the complete business.
 CRH completed the purchase in August 2015.

 In January 2018, Tarmac bought £160m turnover Welsh civil engineering contractor Alun Griffiths (Contractors).
-The Abergavenny-based firm has not traded profitably since the acquisition, and in 2025, Alun Griffiths launched an "urgent restructure" involving staff redundancies after reporting a £95m loss from a turnover of £263m in its latest accounts.
+The Abergavenny-based firm had not traded profitably since the acquisition, and in 2025, an "urgent restructure", involving staff redundancies, was launched after their accounts reported a £95m loss from a turnover of £263m.
+In the same year Tarmac sold the business back to its founder.